vagkaratzas/proteinfamilies/docs/output.md

 Multiple sequence alignment:

 - [FAMSA](#famsa) aligner option.
-Best speed and sensitivity option to build seed multiple sequence alignment for the families.
+Best speed and sensitivity option to build seed multiple sequence alignment for the families
 - [mafft](#mafft) aligner option.
-Fast but not as sensitive as FAMSA to build seed multiple sequence alignment for the families.
+Fast but not as sensitive as FAMSA to build seed multiple sequence alignment for the families
 - [ClipKIT](#clipkit) to optionally clip gapped portions of the multiple sequence alignment (MSA)

 Generating family models:

-- [hmmer](#hmmer) to build the family HMM (hmmbuild) and to 'fish' additional sequences from the input fasta file, with given thresholds, into the family and also build the family full MSA (hmmsearch).
+- [hmmer](#hmmer) to build the family HMM (hmmbuild) and to 'fish' additional sequences from the input fasta file, with given thresholds, into the family and also build the family full MSA (hmmsearch)

 Removing redundancy:

 - [hmmer](#hmmer-for-redundancy-removal) to match family representative sequences against other family models in order to keep non redundant ones
-- [MMseqs2](#mmseqs2-for-redundancy-removal) to strictly cluster the sequences within each of the remaining families, in order to still capture the evolutionary diversity within a family, but without keeping all the almost identical sequences.
+- [MMseqs2](#mmseqs2-for-redundancy-removal) to strictly cluster the sequences within each of the remaining families, in order to still capture the evolutionary diversity within a family, but without keeping all the almost identical sequences
 - [FAMSA](#famsa-for-redundancy-removal) aligner option.
-Re-align full MSA with non-redundant set of sequences.
+Re-align full MSA with final set of sequences
 - [mafft](#mafft-for-redundancy-removal) aligner option.
+Re-align full MSA with final set of sequences

+Updating families:

+- [hmmer](#hmmer-for-updating-families) to match input sequences to existing families with hmmsearch as well as for rebuilding models with newly recruited sequences with hmmbuild
+- [SeqKit](#SeqKit) to extract fasta formatted family sequences from their MSA files
+- [MMseqs2](#mmseqs2-for-updating-families) to strictly cluster the sequences within each of the families to update
+- [FAMSA](#famsa-for-updating-families) aligner option.
+Re-align full MSA with final set of sequences
-Re-align full MSA with non-redundant set of sequences.
+- [mafft](#mafft-for-updating-families) aligner option.
+Re-align full MSA with final set of sequences
+- [ClipKIT](#clipkit-for-updating-families) to optionally clip gapped portions of the multiple sequence alignment (MSA)

 Reporting: